MV10/mv10.github.io/_posts/2018-01-10-storing-certificates-azure-keyvault.md

 <!--more-->

+## Update: Feb 10, 2018

+**Data Protection API:** Unfortunately, this technique is not particularly useful for use with the Data Protection API.
+{: .notice--warning}

+It's still a useful technique for X.509 dependencies like Identity Server's token credentials.

+Inexplicably, the DPAPI `ProtectKeysWithCertificate` override which accepts an `X509Certificate2` object is able to _encrypt_ sensitive data with the provided certificate, but _decryption_ fails with an `Unable to retrieve the decryption key` exception unless the key is also in the local user's certificate store.
+This means the override is effectively pointless.

+Why?
+Who knows.
+Microsoft blows off inquiries with [vague](https://github.com/aspnet/DataProtection/issues/286#issuecomment-348599427) explanations about "underlying framework limitations" (don't they get paid to fix those?), when they don't just close the thread with [no explanation](https://github.com/aspnet/DataProtection/issues/139#issuecomment-301195447) at all.

+## Back to the Old Article...

 This article will build upon tools and concepts presented in two recent posts:

 * [Easy Configuration Sharing with Azure Key Vault]({{ site.baseurl }}{% post_url 2017-12-23-easy-configuration-sharing-with-azure-key-vault %})